truefoundry/terraform-google-truefoundry-cluster-classic/upgrade-guide.md

     terraform state mv 'google_container_node_pool.control_plane_pool' 'google_container_node_pool.control_plane_pool[0]' # If control plane is enabled, else skip this step
     ```

-3. Run terraform plan to check if there are is diff
+3. Run terraform plan to check if there is any drift

     ```bash
     terraform plan